Azure/get-keyvault-secrets/README.md

-# GitHub Action to fetch secrets from azure key vault
+# GitHub Action to fetch secrets from Azure Key Vault

-With the Get KeyVault Secrets action, you can fetch secrets from an [Azure keyvault](https://docs.microsoft.com/en-us/rest/api/keyvault/about-keys--secrets-and-certificates) instance and consume in your GitHub Action workflows.
+With the Get Key Vault Secrets action, you can fetch secrets from an [Azure Key Vault](https://docs.microsoft.com/en-us/rest/api/keyvault/about-keys--secrets-and-certificates) instance and consume in your GitHub Action workflows.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!